Music of the Back to the Future franchise: Film score

 Back to the Future: Intrada Special Collection was released by Intrada Records on November 24, 2009, and contains Alan Silvestri's complete score for Back to the Future.
 It is a two-disc release: the first disc contains the complete orchestral score for the film, along with two source cues that Silvestri wrote.
 The second disc contains alternate approaches that Silvestri took with a large portion of the score, with a darker and more serious tone.
 The two-disc set had a limited release of 10,000 units and sold nearly 6,000 units by the end of January 2010.

 The soundtrack was reissued on October 12, 2015, as a single-disc release, titled Back to the Future: Original Motion Picture Soundtrack (Expanded Edition), to commemorate the film's 30th anniversary.
-This release only contains the music on disc one of the initial limited two-disc set.
+This release only contains the music from disc one of the initial limited two-disc set.